tale-toul/ocp-aws/README.md

 ### Ansible

 To run an ansible playbook against the nodes in the cluster, first ssh must be configured so that a connection to the hosts in the private subnetworks can be stablished.
-For this a configuratin file is created **ssh.cfg** that defines a block with the connection parameters for the bastion host, and another one for the connection to the rest of the hosts in the VPC.
+A configuration file **ssh.cfg** is created from a jinja2 template (ssh.cfg.j2), containing a block with the connection parameters for the bastion host, and a block for the connection to the rest of the hosts in the VPC.
+The template is rendered in the prereqs-ocp.yml ansible playbook, using variables from the terraform output variables.

 ```
 Host bastion.ocpext.rhcee.support